Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-As per AreaSearch's latest postcode level ATO data released for financial year 2023, Heathcote's median income among taxpayers is $40,796.
-The average income in the suburb is $50,882.
-Both figures are below the national averages.
-In comparison, Rest of Vic.'s median income is $50,954 with an average of $62,728.
+AreaSearch's latest postcode level ATO data released for financial year 2023 shows Heathcote's median income among taxpayers is $40,796.
+The average income is $50,882.
+This is below the national average.
+Rest of Vic.'s median income is $50,954 with an average of $62,728.
 Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Heathcote would be approximately $44,162 (median) and $55,080 (average) as of September 2025.
-According to the 2021 Census, household incomes in Heathcote fall between the 2nd and 3rd percentiles nationally.
-The earnings profile shows that 32.8% of residents earn between $400 - 799 weekly (1,111 people), which is different from the regional trend where the $1,500 - 2,999 category predominates at 30.3%.
-Lower income households are prevalent in Heathcote, with 42.7% earning below $800 weekly, indicating affordability pressures for many residents.
+The 2021 Census reports household, family and personal incomes in Heathcote fall between the 2nd and 3rd percentiles nationally.
+The earnings profile shows 32.8% of residents (1,111 people) earn between $400 - 799 weekly, differing from the region where 30.3% earn between $1,500 - 2,999 weekly.
+Lower income households are prevalent, with 42.7% earning below $800 weekly.
 After housing expenses, 86.2% of income remains, ranking at the 4th percentile nationally.

 Frequently Asked Questions - Income